zhengcharlie8/Search-Engine/README.md

 4. `src/retrieval/retrieval` contains the code for the retrieval models, clustering and belief and query nodes for the inference network.

+5. `src/cluster` contains the code for building a cluster.
+Similararity score is calculated using Cosine Similarity.

 ## Dependencies

 The code uses json-simple-1.1.1.jar	which can be downloaded here <https://code.google.com/archive/p/json-simple/downloads>